goodlyrottenapple/lamYcalc/docs/comparison/comparison.md

 As one can see, there is a clear correspondence between the 5 generated goals in Isabelle and the cases of the Agda proof above.

-Due to this correspondence, reasoning in both systems is largely similar.
+Due to this correspondence, reasoning in both systems is often largely similar.
 Whereas in Isabelle, one modifies the proof indirectly by issuing commands to modify proof goals, in Agda, one generates proofs directly by writing a program-as-proof, which satisfies the type constraints given in the definition.

 ##Automation